 Tasks and Notifications

 You’ll want to assign tasks or chores to others, whether they be coworkers, friends, or family members.
 While you want them to know about the task and complete it, you don’t want to be overly aggressive or “in their face.”
-As a segment, list-making apps make it very easy to assign tasks.
+As a segment, organizer apps make it very easy to assign tasks.

 One app that makes the job of assigning tasks particularly stress-free, is Todoist.
 You can create tasks and prioritize them, then set due dates so that you never forget to follow though.
 It also makes it really simple to share lists and tasks with family members or anyone else you need to assign a task to.
 Another app that excels when it comes to task assignment, is the fittingly named, Remember the Milk.
 Easily create tasks, and tag other people in them so that they get the task too.
 You can also assign a task to someone and send a reminder via text message, email, Twitter, and instant message.

-The last of our top criteria for list-making apps, and one of the most important ones, is the ability to sync lists and reminders across devices.
+The last of our top criteria for to-do list apps, and one of the most important ones, is the ability to sync lists and reminders across devices.
 Syncing ability gives you the option to access your information on iOS, Mac, Apple Watch, Outlook and other devices; because nothing is worse than having a list on your work computer, and not being able to access it from home.

 Wunderlist makes syncing incredibly easy and seamless.
 It helps you stay productive from anywhere and everywhere, with its lists that sync to your phone, smartwatch, computer, or tablet.